ChatPlug/ChatPlug/README.md

 We do not guarantee that this bridge will work correctly.
 We are not responsible for getting banned on Facebook and/or Telegram.
 Use at your own discretion.

+All product and company names are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them.

+Facebook and the Facebook logo are trademarks or registered trademarks of Facebook, Inc., used under license agreement.

 # :scroll: License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.